Last updated

 Sadly, there is no easy way to fix this problem.

-Norce have chosen our way to calculate this, based on how most PSP's and eCommerce solutions does it and we must adherre to their way, so not to have problems later, when payment captures, credits or cancels are done.
+Norce have chosen our way to calculate this, based on how most PSP's and eCommerce solutions does it and we must adhere to their way, so not to have problems later, when payment captures, credits or cancels are done.

 A common way we have seen solutions handle this is to flag orders for manual adjustments when passed into the ERP system.
-Using a tolerance threshold and a "manual check" flag that is passed in by the integration on the order.
+Using a tolerance threshold and a " manual check" flag that is passed in by the integration on the order.

 Tolerance